-A: The relative oxygen computed by the optode is referred to standard atmospheric air pressure (1013.25 hPa).
+The relative oxygen computed by the Optode is referred to standard atmospheric air pressure (1013.25 hPa).

-The lower reading of 94.1 most likely means that your measurement is taken in an environment where the air pressure is lower than standard air pressure.
+The lower reading of 94.1 can be caused by that the saturation calibration of the Optode was done in a vial in which there was over saturation (e.g. because of the pump or because of non-stable temperature see also CCAP9) Another reason can be that your measurement is taken in an environment where the air pressure is lower than standard air pressure or that the oxygen concentration is lower.
 See also question MR1.